 Chicago, IL 60631

 ** The cards should be received at the latest 2 weeks prior to Christmas.
 This means at the latest make sure the cards are placed in the mail by around December 1st.
 The USPS can take about 3-7 days to deliver domestic mail, but this does tend to slow down during the holiday season.
-So the earlier you mail the cards, the better.
+So the earlier you write letters to the children’s hospital and mail the cards, the better.

-You can choose to make your own Christmas cards and mail them — just be sure there is nothing that can fall off from your card (especially glitter).
-If you’d like to send a little warmth this year, but don’t quite have the time, simply use Postable to send Christmas cards to the kiddos.
+You can choose to make your own Christmas cards for hospitalized kids and mail them — just be sure there is nothing that can fall off from your card (especially glitter).
+If you’d like to send a little warmth this year, but don’t quite have the time, simply use Postable to send Christmas cards for kids in the hospital.
 Just choose the card you’d like, write a personal message (more tips on this below), enter the Cards for Hospitalized Kids mailing address and click send.
 Postable will print, address and mail the cards for you.

 [Use code LOVEKIDS for 20% off for any cards you send to Cards for Hospitalized Kids.]

-You’re encouraged to write a personal message, but there are a few things to keep in mind.
+You’re encouraged to write a personal message when sending cards to hospitals, but there are a few things to keep in mind.

 - Do NOT address the cards to any one specific person (you’re not sure who the card will go to).